Correlational Tractography & Connectometry

 Step C1b: Select analysis metric and template

 The FIB file contains many diffusion metrics.
-The default choice is “QA” known as the quantitative anisotropy.
-You can also study other diffusion measures such as FA, AD, RD, MD, RDI, NRDI.
+The default choice is “QA” known as quantitative anisotropy.
+You can also study other diffusion measures such as FA, AD, RD, MD, RDI, and NRDI.
 Each metric will need its dedicated connectometry database file.
 To know more about their differences, refer to here

 If you use QSDR FIB files, DSI Studio will assign the corresponding template.
-If you use GQI FIB file, you may need to select the correct template.
+If you use a GQI FIB file, you may need to select the correct template.

 IMPORTANT The anisotropy values in ex-vivo tissue are substantially affected by the fixation duration